Book One: A SIMPLE ACT OF KINDNESS

 car was right behind me.
 As my car whipped

 around, my left car door suddenly popped open just as the

-force of the U-Turn had somehow caused it to open.
+force of the 360° turn had caused the door to open.

 Since I wasn't